 Sunday, September 25, 2022

-Biblical Clues to the Identity of the Coming Antichrist
+Biblical Clues to the Identity of the Coming "Antichrist"

 Due to current world events like the death of Queen Elizabeth and the Ukrainian war, there has been a lot of discussion lately about the possible identity of the “antichrist.”
-Current popular candidates include newly crowned King Charles the III, Ukrainian President Zeliniskyy, Russian leader Vladimir Putin, whoever the Pope is at the time, Barack Obama, and Donald Trump.
+Current popular candidates include newly crowned King Charles the III, Ukrainian President Zelinisky, Russian leader Vladimir Putin, whoever the Pope is at the time, Barack Obama, and Donald Trump.

 The king of fierce countenance: (Daniel 8:23).